What is Data Security?

 - Due to a lack of adequate data security practices, data breaches can occur and expose organizations to financial loss, a decrease in consumer confidence, and brand erosion.
-If consumers lose trust in an organization, they are likely to move their business elsewhere and devalue the brand.
+If consumers lose trust in an organization, they will likely move their business elsewhere and devalue the brand.

-- Breaches that result in the loss of trade secrets and intellectual property can affect the ability of an organization to innovate and remain profitable in the future.
+- Breaches that result in the loss of trade secrets and intellectual property can affect an organization’s ability to innovate and remain profitable in the future.

 Types of Data Security Technologies

-There are various types of data security technologies in use today that protect against a variety of external and internal threats.
+There are various types of data security technologies in use today that protect against various external and internal threats.
 Organizations should be using many of them to secure all potential threat access points and safeguard their data.
 Below are some of the techniques:

 Data encryption uses an algorithm to scramble every data character converting information to an unreadable format.
 Encryption keys from authorized users only are needed to decrypt the data before reading the files.